TAGSRWC

 **** Mayberry on the Web ****

 Some of the most energized daily and weekly Mayberry activity is on the Web.
-For nearly two years now, www.iMayberry.com/podcasts has been the home of the wonderful Two Chairs, No Waiting Internet Radio Show (a podcast) hosted by TAGSRWC's own Allan Newsome
+For nearly two years now, www.iMayberry.com/podcasts has been the home of the wonderful Two Chairs, No Waiting Internet Radio Show (a podcast) hosted by TAGSRWC's own Allan Newsome.

-Two Chairs No Waiting Mayberry Podcast Two Chairs, No Waiting has TAGS news, interviews and pretty much whatever happens to be going on in and around Mayberry.
+Two Chairs, No Waiting has TAGS news, interviews and pretty much whatever happens to be going on in and around Mayberry.
 Each one lasts between 10 and 20 minutes.
 There's a new episode every Tuesday and also an Archives in case you want to listen to episodes you've missed.

 If you've got sound on your computer, or have an iPod or similar device, you can easily tune in or download these podcasts.
 There are all sorts of ways to interact with the podcasts, including several options for giving your feedback.
 And there are other links, including a companion Facebook page, to keep up with all the goin's-on.
 And probably the easiest way to make sure you don't miss an episode is to subscribe to the podcasts.
 (They're free.)

-So pull up a chair, grab a bottle of pop and enjoy the fun of listening to what is basically Radio Free Mayberry wherever you and your ears happen to be!
+the fun of listening to what is basically Radio Free Mayberry wherever

-AnTwo Chairs No Waiting Mayberry Podcastd did you know...TAGSRWC has a page on Facebook?
+And did you know...TAGSRWC has a page on Facebook?
 It's www.facebook.com/tagsrwc.
 We started the page less than a year ago and have been averaging about 100 new friends a week.

 We hope you'll check out our Facebook page and be a part of helping it grow and spreading the word about Mayberry news and activities.
 Lots of folks enjoy just trading favorite lines or memories from the show.
 And it's a great place to find rare photos (we're adding more as often as we can) and interesting links.
 It's frequently where news about Mayberry first breaks.